nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

    p.plan_id = 4;
 ```

-5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
+**5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?**

 ```sql
 WITH customer_sub_table AS